Ushi

 Background

-This was my graduate project in industrial design where I explored if design had the potential to be a key in solving the multifaceted problem of food waste.
-Design was used as both a method of research and a development tool when shaping the product concept.About one third of all food produced is wasted each year, this excess is responsible for about 10% of the global greenhouse gas emissions annually.
+This was my graduate project in industrial design.
+I explored whether design had the potential to be a key in solving the multifaceted problem of food waste.
+Design was used as both a method of research and a development tool when shaping the product concept for one possible solution.Source: UNFCCC

 Process

-For the duration of this project I used lots of different ideation and visualization methods, everything from clay to digital renditions and sketching, not to mention model building.My workflow contained a lot of variety but my primary workload consisted of research and sketching while iterating and narrowing the scope of the project.
+For the duration of this project, I used lots of different ideation and visualization methods, everything from clay to digital renditions and sketching, not to mention model building.My workflow contained a lot of variety, but my primary workload consisted of research and sketching while iterating and narrowing the scope of the project.

 Odor